thenexthub/Codira/docs/archive/ObjectInitialization.rst

   variables, which gives them predictable behavior before the init method gets to initialize them.
 Given that Objective-C is fairly resilient to ``nil`` objects, this default behavior eliminates (or hides) many such initialization bugs.
-In Swift, however, the zero-initialized state is less likely to be valid, and the memory safety goals are stronger, so zero-initialization does not suffice.
+In Codira, however, the zero-initialized state is less likely to be valid, and the memory safety goals are stronger, so zero-initialization does not suffice.